ad988x/Neighborhood-Project/README.md

     Download or Clone the repo on the local machine.
     Must have internet capabilities and connection.
-    Open file named *index.html*.
+    Open file named 'index.html'.

 ### Once Application is Running

 A Google Map view of the St. Louis Hills area will populate and there will be 6 markers of my favorite restaurants in the area.
 You can use the filter bar on the left side of the screen to filter the restaurants by name or click on the marker posted on the map.
-Once clicked, there will be a street view provided and a 'Click Here for More Info' that will take you straight to the Wikipedia page for more information on the specific restaurant in the infowindow.
+Once clicked, there will be a street view provided and a *'Click Here for More Info'* that will take you straight to the Wikipedia page for more information on the specific restaurant in the infowindow.

 ### Language and API's Used